top of page

 Curriculum Information for Year 10

 This term, learners will engage in coursework for the Cambridge IGCSE.
 They will begin by honing their descriptive writing skills, focusing on scenes such as a train station and a celebration.
 Following this, they will work on narrative writing, using images as inspiration to craft engaging stories.
-Additionally, students will practise for Language Paper 1, developing their comprehension and analysis skills.
+Additionally, learners will practise for Language Paper 1, developing their comprehension and analysis skills.

-Maths (Daniel Stephen):
+Maths (Mr Stephen):

-PSHE (David Watkins):
+PSHE (Mr Watkins):

 PE (Mr Lee and Mr Green):

-Option Subjects.
+Option Subjects

-Chemistry GCSE (Mrs McCran, Dr Allouis):
+Chemistry GCSE (Mrs McCran):

-Physics GCSE (Dr Allouis):
+Physics GCSE (Mr Gamble):

 Entry Level Science (Mr Doza):